 Aboriginal communities in NSW can claim land to compensate them for historic dispossession of land and to support their social and economic development, under the ALR Act.
 These claims are made by NSW or Local Aboriginal Land Councils (LALCs).
-The Office of the Registrar for the Aboriginal Land Rights Act registers these land claims and maintains the register.
+The Office of the Registrar for the ALR Act registers these land claims and maintains the register.
 Successful claims result in the transfer of land in freehold title to the claimant LALC.

-The Department of Planning, Industry and Environment is responsible for assessing Aboriginal land claims against statutory criteria outlined in section 36 of the ALR Act.
+The Department of Planning, Housing and Infrastructure is responsible for assessing Aboriginal land claims against statutory criteria outlined in section 36 of the ALR Act.
 Generally, Crown land that is not being lawfully used or occupied, is not needed for an essential public purpose and is not impacted by Native Title (registered application or determination) can be granted through this process.

-Protection of the Environment Operations Act 1997 (POEO Act) - Minister for Energy and Environment
+Protection of the Environment Operations Act 1997 (POEO Act)

-This Act provides councils with powers to protect, restore and enhance the quality of the environment, while having regard to the need to maintain ecologically sustainable development.
+The POEO Act provides councils with powers to protect, restore and enhance the quality of the environment, while having regard to the need to maintain ecologically sustainable development.
 The POEO Act also provides increased opportunities for public involvement and participation in environmental protection, and to rationalise, simplify and strengthen the regulatory framework for environmental protection.

-The Act also aims to reduce risks to human health and prevent the degradation of the environment by the use of mechanisms that promote pollution prevention and improve the monitoring and reporting of environmental quality on a regular basis.
+The POEO Act also aims to reduce risks to human health and prevent the degradation of the environment by the use of mechanisms that promote pollution prevention and improve the monitoring and reporting of environmental quality on a regular basis.

-The Protection of the Environment

-Operations (General) Regulation 2009,

-Protection of the Environment Operations

-(Clean Air) Regulation 2010, Protection of

-the Environment Operations (Noise Control)

-Regulation 2017 and Protection of the

-Environment Operations (Waste) Regulation

-2014 support the powers of councils under

-the Act.
+The Protection of the Environment Operations (General) Regulation 2009, Protection of the Environment Operations (Clean Air) Regulation 2010, Protection of the Environment Operations (Noise Control) Regulation 2017 and Protection of the Environment Operations (Waste) Regulation 2014 support the powers of councils under the POEO Act.

-Waste Avoidance and Resource Recovery Act 2001 - Minister for Energy and Environment
+Waste Avoidance and Resource Recovery Act 2001